jwelsch/TextTabulator/src/TextTabulator.Adapters.CsvHelper/README.md

 Return

-`IEnumerable<string>?`: An enumerable containing the header strings, or null if the CSV data did not have headers.
+- `IEnumerable<string>?`: An enumerable containing the header strings, or null if the CSV data did not have headers.

 > `public IEnumerable<IEnumerable<string>> GetValueStrings()`

 Called to return the row values.
 The outer enumeration is the rows, while the inner enumeration contains the values in each row.
 Can be an empty enumeration if the data contains no rows.

+Parameters
+- None

+Return

+- `IEnumerable<IEnumerable<string>>`: An enumerable containing the values for each row.